Circuit Mont-Tremblant

-Circuit Mont-Tremblant is a 4.218 km race circuit located approximately 130 km north of Montreal, Quebec, in the city of Mont-Tremblant, Canada.
-It is the second-oldest existing race track in Canada, and was originally known as Circuit Mont-Tremblant-St-Jovite until it was renamed in the 1970s.
-Set in the shadow of the Mont-Tremblant ski hill, the twisting fifteen-corner track uses the natural topography and elevation of the land.
+Circuit Mont-Tremblant is a 4.218 km road racing circuit located in Mont-Tremblant, Quebec, approximately 130 km north of Montreal, Canada.
+It is the second-oldest racing circuit in the country.
+Originally known as Circuit Mont-Tremblant–St-Jovite, the venue was renamed in the 1970s.
+Situated near the Mont-Tremblant ski resort, the circuit features a twisting fifteen-corner layout that follows the natural topography and elevation changes of the surrounding terrain.

 History

-The idea was conceived by local business and hoteliers to boost tourism during the slower spring and summer periods to the levels they enjoyed during winter’s peak ski season.

-Legendary race driver Bruce McLaren is credited as a contributor to the design of the track which was completed in two sections; the original 2.510 km circuit was opened in 1964 and was extended to 4.265 km the following year.
+The concept for Circuit Mont-Tremblant originated with local business owners and hoteliers seeking to extend tourism beyond the winter ski season.
+Construction was completed in two phases.
+The original 2.510 km layout opened in 1964, and the circuit was extended the following year to 4.265 km.

 The Control Tower and start-finish straight, looking west against the flow of the circuit, towards the Namerow corner.